-The state's investigation into Marconi expanded beyond his own alleged criminal conduct.
+The state's investigation into Marconi would expand beyond his own alleged criminal conduct.
 His wife, state Supreme Court Justice Anna Barbara Hantz Marconi, was indicted by prosecutors last year on allegations that she attempted to meddle into her husband’s investigation.
 Hantz Marconi’s indictments came just a day before prosecutors announced the changes against her husband last October.

 Earlier this month, Hantz Marconi pleaded no contest to a misdemeanor charge related to a meeting she had in June 2024 with then-Gov. Chris Sununu, where the two discussed the case involving her husband.
 Sununu told authorities he didn’t believe Hantz Marconi crossed any ethical lines during their meeting.